-To help you better understand the impact of various product types and thus make better decisions going forward, we’ve created the Antalis Green Star System™ for Visual Communication.
+To help you better understand the impact of various product types and make better decisions, we’ve created the Antalis Green Star System™ for Visual Communication.

 Lower ratings are given to materials made from virgin fossil fuels – basically, plastics – while higher scores are applied to renewable materials, and even higher for products made of recycled materials.